CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Now let us implement the behavior of our new Pomodoro timer toolbar and its actions.
 Because we are going to specify the relationship between our plugin widgets and other areas of Spyder, we are making changes to the ``container.py`` file.
 In these changes, we do not specify the internal behavior of our plugin.

-The next version of the code that reflects the addition of the behaviors is called ``ACTIONS`` and it is related to the ``container.py`` file.
-The required changes are explained below.

-`TIMER -> ACTIONS container.py diff`_

-.. _TIMER -> ACTIONS container.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/492f30771285af937a8a75d69e4e879d21f9dc0f

 As we did with the ``PomodoroTimerStatus`` class, we will use ``QtAwesome`` icons for our actions.
 We also use the ``QToolButton`` class to set the button that will be added to our toolbar.